This article has been checked for horticultural accuracy by Oliver Parsons.

 How to plant cucamelons

-Cucamelons need a temperature of around 24ºC to germinate successfully, so sow seed in a heated propagator from late March.
-Sow seeds into the surface of moist peat-free potting compost and cover with a further 1m of compost.
+Cucamelon seed needs a temperature of around 23ºC to germinate successfully, so sow seed in a heated propagator from early April if they are to be grown in a greenhouse, or from mid April to early May if they are to grow outside.
+Sow seeds into trays or modules of peat-free seed compost and cover with 7mm-1cm of compost.
 Firm gently and water with a watering can with the rose attached.
-As with other members of the cucumber family, it's important to plant the seeds with the long narrow edge facing upwards to reduce the risk of fungal infections.
+As with other members of the cucumber family, it's best to plant the seeds on their sides to reduce the risk of them rotting.

 How to care for cucamelons

 Water cucamelons regularly to keep the soil consistently moist but not waterlogged.
-They also benefit from regular feeding with a balanced fertiliser.
+They also benefit from regular feeding with a balanced fertiliser, and a potash-rich one once they start flowering and fruiting.
 While cucamelons do not require pruning, it's best to trim off any dead foliage to improve air circulation and reduce the risk of diseases.

 Fruits start to ripen from July.
 Pick them at regular intervals to stimulate the growth of more flowers and fruits.